mattcarmody/Resources/virtual_environments.md

 ### How I use it

 ##### Which tool?
 If I'm on Python3, I use venv.
 If I were on Python2, I'd use virtualenv.
+I'm under the impression pyvenv is a wrapper around venv and is no longer encouraged.

 Basically, the Python devs built venv as part of the standard library with the intention of replacing virtualenv.